fprime-community/fprime-workshop-led-blinker-/docs/led-blinker.md

 2. Install an IDE or text editor supporting copy-paste.
 [VSCode](https://code.visualstudio.com/) has [plugins](https://marketplace.visualstudio.com/items?itemName=jet-propulsion-laboratory.fpp) to work with FPP.
 3. Attempt the [Hello World Tutorial](https://fprime.jpl.nasa.gov/latest/tutorials-hello-world/docs/hello-world/)

-To run on hardware with cross-compiling, you must also:

-1. Acquire and set up the appropriate [hardware](https://fprime.jpl.nasa.gov/latest/tutorials-led-blinker/docs/hardware/) for this tutorial
-2. Set up a [cross-compiling environment](https://fprime.jpl.nasa.gov/latest/documentation/tutorials/cross-compilation#cross-compilation-setup) for their ARM processor

 > [!IMPORTANT]
 > If you do not have the hardware, you can still follow the LED Blinker tutorial!
 You should just skip the Hardware sections.

+To run on hardware with cross-compiling, you must also:

+1. Acquire and set up the appropriate hardware as described in the [Appendix: Optional Hardware Requirement](#appendix-optional-hardware-requirements) section
+2. Set up a [cross-compiling environment](https://fprime.jpl.nasa.gov/latest/documentation/tutorials/cross-compilation#cross-compilation-setup) for their ARM processor

 > [!NOTE]
 > Attendees to an in-person F´ workshop will have access to 64-bit ARM hardware and should set up the 64-bit cross compiling environment.